 - ½ teaspoon red pepper flakes

 - 8 ounces farfalle pasta or bowtie pasta

 - 1 cup shredded mozzarella cheese

 - ¼ cup Parmesan cheese, more for serving

 - 1 cup ricotta cheese

-- Top with small mounds of ricotta cheese and Parmesan, cover and wait a couple of minutes for ricotta to heat and melt in.
+- Remove from heat and stir in the Mozzarella cheese.
+Top the mixture with small mounds of ricotta cheese and Parmesan.
+Cover and wait a couple of minutes for ricotta to melt into the pasta and sauce.

 - Serve immediately with additional Parmesan cheese, if desired.

 - I use coconut oil but you can use your favorite cooking oil.